yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 Add `--redis_proxy_bind_address=172.151.17.130:6379` to the above list if you need to turn on the YEDIS API as well.

 {{< note title="Note" >}}
-The number of comma seperated values in `tserver_master_addrs` parameter should match the total number of masters (aka replication factor).
+The number of comma-separated values in `tserver_master_addrs` parameter should match the total number of masters (aka replication factor).
 {{< /note >}}

-## Run yb-tserver with conf file
+## Run yb-tserver with configuration file

 - Alternatively, you can also create a `tserver.conf` file with the following flags and then run the `yb-tserver` with the `--flagfile` option as shown below.
 For each yb-tserver, replace the rpc bind address flags with the private IP of the host running the yb-tserver.